MarckBoge/Cryptocurrencies/README.md

 ## Results

 We started out with a dataset that contained 1,252 cryptocurrencies.
 We then reduced it to 1,144 by only using actively traded currencies.
-Through data munging we removed usless columns and Null Values, also only leaving currencies that had a total number of mined coins greater than 0.
+Through data munging we removed useless columns and Null Values, also only leaving currencies that had a total number of mined coins greater than 0.
 Ending with 532 coins to analyze.

 ## 3D-Scatter